MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SuggestedBoards.md

 | [Banana Pi M64](http://www.banana-pi.org/m64.html) | [Allwinner A64](http://www.allwinnertech.com/index.php?c=product&a=index&id=9) | [Get started tutorial](http://forum.banana-pi.org/c/BPI-M64/Win-10-IoT) | [Email](mailto:jasonye@banana-pi.com) |
 | [Pine 64](https://www.pine64.org/) | [Allwinner A64](http://www.allwinnertech.com/index.php?c=product&a=index&id=9) | [Download image](http://files.pine64.org/os/win10-iot/Windows10IoT_Pine64.ffu) | [Email](mailto:support@pine64.org) |

-## Retired Devices
+## Legacy Devices
-This is a list of boards that we no longer provide an FFU for, though the hardware will still work with IoT Core and the SoCs on these boards are still supported.
+This is a list of boards that we no longer provide long-term support for.
+Developers may still use these devices, but will not receive the latest updates for them.
 For any questions or concerns, please open an issue on GitHub.

 * Intel Joule